luloulamon/b2Backup-linux/README.md

 ## Files:

-client.config - Required to have variables set for configuration
+client.config - Required to have variables set for configuration, pointing to important files required for information such as directories to backup and API key.

 DirsToBackup.config - List of directory paths to check for files and backup, creates a blank one when not available.
+This name can be changed in the client.config tile to any name.

-apikey.config - file that contains the Backblaze App API key in the format "ACCOUNTID:APIKEY" where the account id and API key are separated by ":"
+apikey.config - file that contains the Backblaze App API key in the format "ACCOUNTID:APIKEY" where the account id and API key are separated by ":".
+This file name can be changed in the client.config file.

-### DEBUG:
+#### DEBUG:

 Can enable debug logging and terminal echo by enabling DEBUG=1 on the client.config file.

-### LOGS:
+#### LOGS:

 upload log - stores a manifest/list of all files uploaded today and their corresponding encrypted filenames